craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Jan 27, 2020
+* One way to express the paradigmatic difference between Node and PHP, is that Node does not separate the application from the server.
+A negative consequence for Node is that uncaught exceptions can crash both your server/application, because they're both the same process.

 # Jan 25, 2020
 * All prime numbers are either 1 or 5 above a multiple of 6.
 * [Euler's Totient Function](https://en.wikipedia.org/wiki/Euler%27s_totient_function) gives the count of numbers between 0 and n that are coprime with n.